Module Catalogue

 Aims

 The module traces the history and impact of the country house and estate in Britain and Ireland over five hundred years.
 This interdisciplinary module will consider how the country house forms a crucible in which ideologies of gender, race and class intersect with money, power and ambition.
-The country house's economic, political and cultural impact will be analysed using a diverse range of genres including but not limited to poetry, the eighteenth-century novel, estate papers, the boy's adventure story, tourist guides, the detective story, the crime novel and the Gothic memoir.
+The country house's economic, political and cultural impact will be analysed using a diverse range of genres including but not limited to: country house poetry, the eighteenth-century novel, letters, the crime novel, the Gothic memoir and contemporary film.
 Students will also study the history and fabric of a specific country house through estate papers and a field trip.

 Outline Of Syllabus